 UCB continues to use EcoVadis as its partner to assess our suppliers on dimensions such as environmental protection, labour and human rights, and ethical business practices.
 Assessment outcomes are discussed with suppliers and where necessary, mitigation plans agreed to improve practices.
-Outcomes and mitigation plans are reviewed twice a year with critical suppliers.
+Outcomes and mitigation plans are reviewed regularly with critical suppliers.
 Our expectation is that all suppliers maintain a minimum EcoVadis score of 45/100 per theme and follow corrective action plans, when necessary, to continuously improve their performance.

-In 2023, 53% of the global spend with suppliers was covered by Ecovadis.
-In Norway, 7 out of 59 suppliers were assessed by Ecovadis, accounting for 11% of the country's spend.
+In 2024, 69% of the supplier-related spend was covered by EcoVadis.
+In Norway, 2 out of 41 suppliers were assessed by EcoVadis, representing 10% of the country's supplier-related spend.